 Effects on the native flora and fauna

 National parks are precious areas of our natural landscape, to be kept in as natural a state as possible.
-They are havens, or strong-holds, for our native flora and fauna; remnants of a former New Zealand.
-Unfortunately these havens are now isolated like islands, constantly under threat of invasion from introduced plants and animals.
+They are havens for our native flora and fauna; remnants of a former New Zealand.
+It is unfortunate that these havens are isolated like islands, constantly under threat of invasion from introduced plants and animals.

 Seed from introduced plants are blown into the area, carried in on people's clothing, in vehicles or on boots, or by animals.
 In some of the worse cases, it was introduced on purpose by people in our early history.
 Introduced animals find their way in from neighbouring areas, or like the plants - were once introduced.

 These pest plants and animals threaten to change the whole nature of Tongariro National Park.
 The tussockland and alpine herb fields of the area are unique.
 Many introduced plants are able to grow much more vigorously than our native species, and at a much higher altitude; smothering and pushing out the natives.
 Introduced animals prune back and kill many of the native plants by browsing.
 Others may prey on and kill native birds and insects.

 Originally planted around the boundaries of the park as an experimental forestry crop, these pines have spread in the desert, tussock and alpine country.
 They will grow high up on Mount Tongariro and on the skifields of Mount Ruapehu.
 It was recognised that the problem would never be wholly eliminated from the area until all the seed producing trees were removed.

 All the major landowners and managers (district councils, military, Department of Conservation, and iwi groups), have agreed to remove all their seed bearing trees from the surrounding land.
 Once removed it will only require regular eradication of wildling seedlings to finally put an end to this problem species.
 A Pinus contorta control programme is run on a yearly basis by the department.

 Heather (Calluna vulgaris)